lambdaclass/cairo-vm-py/README.md

 Both virtualenvs will be created under the `/scripts` directory.

-To actually any of the implementations you would have to activate the environment you want.
+To actually use any of the implementations you would have to activate the environment you want.
 For example to use the cairo-rs-py integration you need to run:

 ```shell
 source activate scripts/cairo-rs-py/bin/activate